metju90/capitalization-table/README.md

 ## Features

 - Seniority Structure: Standard.
   The latest Serie has precedent over others for preferred shares.
+  Meaning the preferred stocked of the last round of investors is the most prioritized.
 - Dynamic settings.
 Edit on the go and see instant results (hopefully good ones :)

 ## Biggest obstacle